pelchers/wawa-v1/ai-docs/cursor-instructions.md

 **Example of good response:** [Example would go here]

-## 5. When suggesting code improvements

-**Instruction:** When suggesting improvements to existing code, explain the benefits of each change and potential trade-offs.

-**Example of good response:** [Example would go here]
+## 5. We are using a single server monorepo for the frontend and backend to make it easier to manage the codebase and deploy via services like render.com.